jlgingrich/codex-of-minds/content/posts/hello-world.md

   - sample
   - tags
 ---
 # Hello World

-This is our first post on Codex of Minds!
+This is our first post on our new blog, Codex of Minds!